Language Translation

 Late 1970's BadgeIn the late 1970's officers were issued a silver colored shield with the words "Indiana State Excise Police" and the officer's rank and badge number in blue.
 The words "Alcoholic Beverage Commission" surrounded the state seal.
 Like previous badges, this one was crested by an eagle.
 Gold colored badges were issued to those who held the rank of Sergeant or higher.

-Current Badge Issued in 1998In 1998 all officers were issued gold colored oval shields with highlighted with blue and white enamel.
+Current Badge Issued in 1998In 1998 all officers were issued gold-colored oval shields with highlighted with blue and white enamel.
 The eagle, with wings spread, is represented just above the word "Police".
 The officer's rank is shown on the banner located near the bottom of the badge.
-This is the badge style currently utilized by the department.
+This badge style was retired in 2024 and is no longer used by active law enforcement officers.

 Back to Home Botton